 The new Case IH 2100 Series draper headers greatly reduce crop loss at the header.
 Small grains, oilseeds and other shatter-prone crops are cut and laid onto the draper, which carries them to the feeder.
 Crops also feed more smoothly.
-Choose rigid draper headers in cutting widths from 25 to 45 feet (7.6 to 13.7 m) or flex draper headers from 30 to 40 feet (9.1 to 12.2 m).
+Choose rigid draper headers in cutting widths from 25 to 45 feet or flex draper headers from 30 to 40 feet.